A History of the Azores

 I am sober, cold from swimming on New Years’ Day,

-but watching the play of fishermen and altar boys
+and watching the response of fishermen and altar boys

 across the world.
-The ash of Krakatau still soots the air,
+The ash of Krakatau still sots the air,

-the North Pole has slipped its base and polar bears
+the North Pole has slipped its firmament, as polar bears

 scrounge in expeditionary trash.
 I see Asian countries,